The Hummingbird Roundup

 Our oldest bird to date is a Black-chinned Male, N-57688.
 He was captured in August 2004 as an AHY.
 We subsequently recaptured him in 2005, 2007, 2009, 2013, & 2014!
 The July 2014 recapture makes him an A11Y hummingbird!

-CAHU=Calliope Hummingbird; BTLH=Broad-tailed Hummingbird; BCHU=Black-chinned Hummingbird;HYHU=Hybrid Hummingbird; ANHU=Anna's Hummingbird; RUHU=Rufous Hummingbird
+CAHU=Calliope Hummingbird; BTHU=Broad-tailed Hummingbird; BCHU=Black-chinned Hummingbird;HYHU=Hybrid Hummingbird; ANHU=Anna's Hummingbird; RUHU=Rufous Hummingbird